Fantaconta/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction

-Predicting employee turnover to improve workforce stability and HR decision-making

 ## Project Overview

 **Global Talent Solutions (GTS)** is a multinational company specializing in talent acquisition, employee training, and workforce analytics.
 As part of their mission to empower businesses through innovative HR solutions, this project aims to **predict employee attrition** using machine learning techniques and data-driven strategies.